edgeimpulse/expert-projects/worker-safety-posture-detection.md

 1. Incorrect Sitting Posture
 1. Walking

-Now let’s see how I trained the model and tested on real hardware in detail.
+Now let's see how I trained the model and tested on real hardware in detail.

 ## Data Acquisition